The executive committee of the courts issued an executive order Thursday, continuing all jury trials until after Jan. 28.

 The unpredictability of shipping, labor and the coronavirus itself have created an environment where owners are often left guessing about when products might arrive and how much they’ll cost.

 Nursing homes reported a near-record of about 32,000 COVID-19 cases among residents in the week ending Jan.
 9, an almost sevenfold increase from a month earlier, according to the Centers for Disease Control and Prevention.

-The Indiana State Department of Health on Thursday reported 1,109 new cases of COVID-19, the fourth time cases have topped 1,000 over the past seven days.
+The Indiana State Department of Health on Friday reported 15,926 new cases of COVID-19, the second-highest mark during the pandemic, trailing the all-time high of 16,563 on Thursday.